Adomas-Grigorovicius/grid-world-agent-simulation/README.md

   where the start and goal aren't connected it would run indefinitely.
   The bundled `world.csv` is guaranteed solvable, so this doesn't surface in normal use.
-- `Cell`'s type validation lives in its property setter, but the constructor currently assigns the private attribute directly rather than going through the setter, so a malformed CSV entry isn't caught at load time.
 - `GreedyAgent` uses a pure Manhattan-distance heuristic with no backtracking or visited-cell memory.
 It reaches the goal reliably on the bundled grid, but a purely greedy strategy like this isn't